jengalas/jengalas.github.io/_posts/cacti/2016-05-29-rebutia-reward.md

     title: "In full bloom, the flowers look like antennae"
 ---

 This adorable cactus was a gift from a colleague in appreciation for my work on a complex web development project.
 She had no idea that Rebutias are some of my favorite cactuses and yet I have only one other cactus from the genus.
-Our guess is that it is Rebutia fulviseta, based on the flowers, the shape of the body of the plant, and its dark-green-to-violet skin.
+Our guess is that it is *Rebutia fulviseta*, based on the flowers, the shape of the body of the plant, and its dark-green-to-violet skin.
 But I welcome corrections!

 {% include gallery caption="*Rebutia  fulviseta* in bloom" %}